List of Islamic political parties

 Below are lists of political parties espousing Islamic identity or political Islam in various approaches under the system of Islamic democracy.
 Islamic democracy refers to a political ideology that seeks to apply Islamic principles to public policy within a democratic framework.
 Lists are categorized by the ideological affiliation and sorted by the country of origin.

-Islamic liberal

-This is a list of political parties espousing Islamic liberalism as its main ideology.

-Moderate, Progressive Islamic / Centrist
+Islamic democratic centrist, liberal, moderate, and progressive

-This is a list of political parties espousing Islam as its main identity without principal adherence to the particular ideology of political Islam, or taking a theological position of wasat which advocates for politico-religious centrism.
+This is a list of political parties espousing Islam as its main identity without principal adherence to the particular ideology of political Islam, or taking a theological position of wasat which advocates for politico-religious centrism, Islamic democracy, Third Way, progressivism and liberalism.